nshenderov/strapi-plugin-ckeditor/README.md

 **Content language**: i18n for the editor's content language can be enabled by checking the `Enable localization for this field` option in the Advanced Settings tab.

+> 💡 It is important to use the content styles on the publishing side of your application.
+Otherwise, the content will look different in the editor and for your end users.
+[Follow the documentation](https://ckeditor.com/docs/ckeditor5/latest/getting-started/setup/css.html#styling-the-published-content).

 ## <a id="configuration"></a>⚙️ Configuration

 The plugin configuration must be defined on the front-end.
 The plugin provides a `setPluginConfig`